-Opening lead:
+Opening lead: 7 of diamonds

 In the final session the lead changed hands for the fourth and final time.
 Molson and Baran play very fast and loose.
 To win with this style you need to play well and get some luck.
 Here are the two hands from the final which illustrate their exciting style.